balohmatevz/InternetGeodataVisualizer/README.md

 # Identifying countries

-The program attempts to map coutnry names with their ISO codes.
+The program attempts to map country names with their [ISO codes](https://en.wikipedia.org/wiki/ISO_3166-1).
 There are however many ways to write each country's name, and while I attempted to put as many in the list as possible (See: Macedonia, Congo, the Koreas...), I am sure I did not include all of them.
 So what happens if your visualization has a grey hole, which looks like this: (In this example the data for Albania is missing):

 ![Missing data for Albania](http://ss13.eu/dump/laptop/2015-05-02/2015-05-02_11-24-30.png)